ASPA MembershipBenefits and Member Services

 - Development of position papers on issues and good practices.

-- In person and written representation on specialized accreditation on legislation and recognition issues to stakeholders.
+- In person and written representation to stakeholders on specialized accreditation on legislation and recognition issues.

 - Proprietary database of member profiles and organization structure.

 - Annual compensation and benefits report that is unique to programmatic accreditors.

 - Access to internal e-list to gather and share information within the membership.

 ASPA is a membership organization.
 Membership does not equate to recognition, nor does it certify the status, performance or integrity of the accreditation organization.
 Organizations seeking membership do so on a voluntary basis.
 ASPA is under no obligation to accept any organization as a member.